-In life and in email marketing, timing is everything.
-You could send the most engaging email patients will receive all day, but if it arrives in their inbox at the wrong time, it might not resonate.
+In life and email marketing, timing is everything.
+You could send the most engaging email patients to receive all day, but if it arrives in their inbox at the wrong time, it might not resonate.

 Customarily, the best times to send emails are Tuesdays at 10 a.m. and Wednesdays at 2 p.m., according to PatientPop.
-Try sending your emails at these times and then check your open rates and click rates.
+Try sending emails at these times, and then check your open and click rates.
 Then, experiment with sending your emails at other times on other days to see how opens and clicks compare.

 10. Get to the point

-Your patients are busy people, so they don’t have time to read an email manifesto.
+Your patients are busy, so they don’t have time to read an email manifesto.
 Consequently, PatientPop advises keeping emails short and sweet.

 Short messages are also better for mobile.
-This is hugely important, considering 55 percent of email is opened on mobile devices, according to a study conducted by Return Path.
+This is hugely important, considering four out of ten emails are opened through mobile devices.

 When properly executed, email marketing in healthcare is an effective way to keep in touch with patients and entice them to return to your practice — whether for checkups or other services.